Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Introduction

 \section{Introduction}

 Large Neighborhood Search (LNS) \cite{shaw1998using,Pisinger2010} is a powerful heuristic for hard combinatorial optimization problems such as Mixed Integer Programs (MIPs)~\cite{Danna2005RINS, rothberg2007evolutionary, berthold2007rens, ghosh2007dins}, Traveling Salesman Problem (TSP)~\cite{smith2017glns}, Vehicle Routing Problem (VRP)~\cite{shaw1998using, hojabri2018large}, and Constraint Programming (CP)~\cite{Perron2004CPLNS, berthold2012large}.
-Given a problem instance and an initial feasible assignment (i.e., an assignment satisfying all constraints of the problem) of values to the variables of the problem, LNS searches for a better assignment within a neighborhood of the current assignment at each iteration.
+Given a problem instance and an initial feasible assignment (i.e., an assignment satisfying all constraints of the problem) of values to the variables of the problem, LNS searches for a better assignment within a neighborhood of the current one at each iteration.
 Iterations continue until the search budget (e.g., time) is exhausted.
 The neighborhood is ``large'' in the sense that it contains too many assignments to tractably search with naive enumeration.
 Large neighborhoods make the search less susceptible to getting stuck in poor local optima.

-The key choices that determine the effectiveness of LNS are a) the initial assignment, and b) the search neighborhood at each iteration.
+Two key choices that determine the effectiveness of LNS are 1) the initial assignment, and 2) the search neighborhood at each iteration.
 A good initial assignment makes good optima more likely to be reached.
 A good neighborhood selection policy allows faster convergence to good optima.
-Domain experts often design sophisticated heuristics by exploiting problem structure to find an initial feasible assignment, e.g. for MIPs, \cite{fischetti2005feasibility, berthold2007rens} and to define the neighborhood, e.g.~\citet{Pisinger2010, shaw1998using, Danna2005RINS}.
+Domain experts design sophisticated heuristics by exploiting problem structure to find an initial feasible assignment, e.g. for MIPs, \cite{fischetti2005feasibility, berthold2007rens} and to define the neighborhood, e.g.~\citet{Pisinger2010, shaw1998using, Danna2005RINS}.